Assessments and Grading

 Students are encouraged to sign up for a free MyACT account to access scores early.
 Students with an account can view their scores online before score reports are mailed out.
 At the latest, accounts must be created two days after testing.

-Contact your principal for more specific information about ACT testing at your school.
+Contact your school’s principal for more specific information about ACT testing.

-All students in grade 2 will take the CogAT Assessment in their classrooms during the testing window, Oct.
-23 to Nov.
-17, 2023
+All students in grade 2 will take the CogAT Assessment in their classrooms during the testing window.

 This assessment measures a student's reasoning and problem solving skills in three areas: verbal, quantitative, and nonverbal reasoning.
 The assessment is a part of a balanced assessment system used in South Washington County Schools.
 Some important ways we use CogAT data are: